Chelseapt/Joint-Attention-and-Mutual-Gaze-in-Free-Play/README.md

 # Automated-Detection-of-Joint-Attention-and-Mutual-Gaze-in-Free-Play-Parent-Child-Interactions

-# Automated Detection of Joint Attention and Mutual Gaze in Free-Play Parent-Child Interactions

 This repository focuses on detecting joint attention and mutual gaze in parent-child interactions during free play.
 We leverage advanced computer vision techniques to achieve this.

 ## Head Tracking